alehuo/piweather-frontend/README.md

 A dashboard has been implemented so you can check your weather any time and anywhere.

-A RESTful API is also there - why not use it in the future?
+A RESTful API is also (almost) there - why not use it in the future?

 ## Technical stuff ##